 Children in KS2 take all of the skills learnt in KS1 and build on them by applying them in game type situations.
 Within these lessons we look to develop understanding of each particular sport and the tactics/techniques to achieve the best outcome.
 We also provide Outdoor Adventure Activities in Key Stage 2 with a range of therapeutic and whole class interventions which every child has the opportunity to access.

-This year we are excited to announce our close partnership with Foundation92.
-As well as the existing youth academy team based on our own playing field, we now work even closer together.
-Foundation92 will be working in school to provide children with P.E lessons throughout the year.
-Trained coaches will work carefully with staff to ensure children are able to develop key skills, experience a wide range of sports and sporting opportunities and develop their own personal fitness.
-This will also provide a fantastic opportunity for staff members to develop their own understanding of sports and P.E lessons.
+We are now in our second year of working in close partnership with Foundation92.
+As well as the existing youth academy team, based on our own playing field, we now work even closer together.
+Foundation92 will continue to work in school to provide children with P.E lessons throughout the year.
+Our sports coach is Coach Holland who works carefully with staff to ensure children are able to develop key skills, experience a wide range of sports and sporting opportunities and develop their own personal fitness.
+This also provides fantastic opportunities for staff members to develop their own understanding of sports and P.E lessons.

-Coaches will also provide a range of sports clubs both in lunchtimes and after school.
-We will also be offering a range of community clubs on Tuesday, Wednesday and Thursday nights from 4.30pm until 6.30pm.
+Coaches will also provide a range of sports clubs both at lunchtimes and after school.
+We offer a range of community clubs on Tuesday, Wednesday and Thursday nights from 4.30pm until 6.30pm.
 These clubs are open to children from across the community and provide an excellent opportunity to socialise, build relationships and participate in sporting activities in a safe, welcome environment.
 For more information on clubs, please contact the P.E team.

 As part of our Key Stage 2 PE curriculum, Year 4 participate in swimming lessons for half the academic year to learn how to swim.
 The aim for our children is to be safe, competent and confident swimmers by the time they leave the school, this means they will be able to swim 25m confidently, know how to to keep safe in the water and be able to perform a competent self-rescue.
 We are currently working to address the challenge of every child being able to meet the minimum national curriculum requirements.
 As our local area has a high number of canals and other bodies of water, as a school we are very passionate about meeting these targets.